jktomer/website/content/en/docs/concepts/cluster-administration/flow-control.md

 requests cannot prevent leader election or actions by the built-in controllers from succeeding.

-### Fair Queuing
+### Queuing
 Even within a priority level there may be a large number of distinct sources of traffic.
 In an overload situation, it is valuable to prevent one stream of requests from starving others (in particular, in the relatively common case of a single buggy client flooding the kube-apiserver with requests, that buggy client would ideally not have much measurable impact on other clients at all).
 This is handled by use of a fair-queuing algorithm to process requests that are assigned the same priority level.
-Each request is assigned to a _flow_, consisting of the name of the matching FlowSchema plus a _flow distinguisher_ — in the current design, this is either the requesting user or the resource's namespace — and the system attempts to give approximately equal weight to requests in different flows.
+Each request is assigned to a _flow_, identified by the name of the matching FlowSchema plus a _flow distinguisher_ — in the current design, this is either the requesting user or the target resource's namespace — and the system attempts to give approximately equal weight to requests in different flows of the same priority level.

+After classifying a request into a flow, the API Priority and Fairness feature then may assign the request to a queue.
+This assignment uses a technique known as _shuffle sharding_, and it makes relatively efficient use of queues to insulate light flows from heavy flows.

 The details of the queuing algorithm are tunable for each priority level, and allow administrators to trade off memory use, fairness (the property that